North Carolina Community College Systems – University of North Carolina Comprehensive Articulation Agreement (CAA)

 The TAC encourages the development of new bilateral articulation agreements among institutions; however, TAC will not maintain a current inventory of bilateral articulation agreements for AAS degree programs.

 Transfer of Advanced Placement (AP) course credit.
-Advanced Placement (AP) course credits, awarded for a score of three or higher, are acceptable as part of a student’s successfully completed Associate in Arts or Associate in Science degree under the CAA.
-Student who receive AP course credit at a community college but do not complete the Associate in Arts or Associate in Science degree will have AP credit awarded on the basis of the receiving institution’s AP policy.
+Advanced Placement (AP) course credits, awarded for a score of three or higher, are acceptable as part 10 of a student's successfully completed Associate in Arts (AA) or Associate in Science (AS) degree under the CAA.
+Students who receive AP course credit at a community college but do not complete the AA or AS degree will have AP credit awarded on the basis of the receiving institution's AP policy.
+TAC recommends that the same guiding principle prescribed for AP course credit be exercised in the treatment of other NCCCS course credit awarded as part of the AA or AS degree under the CAA through other exams (e.g., IB, CLEP, DANTES, Cambridge, and local credit by exam or placement exam).

 Transfer Credit Appeal

-If a transfer student perceives that the terms of the CAA have not been honored, he or she may follow the Transfer Credit Appeal Procedure as outlined in Appendix E of the Comprehensive Articulation Agreement.
+If a transfer student perceives that the terms of the CAA have not been honored, they may follow the Transfer Credit Appeal Procedure as outlined in Appendix E of the Comprehensive Articulation Agreement.

 Students Enrolled Prior to Fall Semester 2014